Date of visit: 4 September 2018

 The prisoners described a safe jail with good staff-prisoner relations.
-They rated the range of reps & mentors and the ‘excellent’ consultation, via an elected Prisoner Council, alongside regular meetings with Residential governors and relevant managers, a monthly SMT meeting, and regular forum meetings between reps and managers across a range of issues (e.g. race, faith, disability, etc).
+They rated the range of reps & mentors and the ‘excellent’ consultation, via an elected Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail, alongside regular meetings with Residential governors and relevant managers, a monthly Senior Management Team meeting, and regular forum meetings between reps and managers across a range of issues (e.g. race, faith, disability, etc).
 Education was ‘excellent’ and the library and gym ‘brilliant’.
-They praised the food, green spaces, cell fittings (inc. showers), quarterly family visits, in-cell phones and kiosks on the wings.
+They praised the food, green spaces, cell fittings (including showers), quarterly family visits, in-cell phones and Touch-screen terminals, normally on the wings, which allow prisoners to deal with many ‘domestic’ issues, such as submitting “apps” and ordering “canteen” on the wings.

-The Director and Deputy described a ‘calm’ and ‘safe’ prison, where a culture of decency & respect ‘permeates everything’, inc. relations at all levels among staff and with prisoners.
+The The term by which Governors are known in private sector prisons and Deputy described a ‘calm’ and ‘safe’ prison, where a culture of decency and respect ‘permeates everything’, including relations at all levels among staff and with prisoners.
 They said the SMT was ‘visible’ and had an ‘open door’ policy.
 They highlighted consultation (forums, etc), extending to both staff and prisoners.
-As elsewhere, prisoner phones and kiosks were highly valued.
+As elsewhere, prisoner phones and Kiosks were highly valued.
 They rated Ashfield’s cleanliness and noted cell carpeting, for both the decency agenda and in helping reduce noise.
 They said there was full prisoner employment, with ‘very good’ education & training.
 The staff mess also won praise.